-The app is locked to portrait mode only, which fails this checkpoint.
-To meet Success Criterion 1.3.4 Orientation, the app must not restrict its view and operation to only a single display orientation, such as portrait mode.
+The app is locked to portrait mode, which means that this checkpoint fails.
+To meet WCAG Success Criterion 1.3.4, Orientation, the app must not restrict its view and operation to only a single display orientation, such as portrait mode.